 Are silent ministers dispensable?

-by manthri.lk - Research Team posted over 9 years ago in Analysis
+by manthri.lk - Research Team posted almost 10 years ago in Analysis

 A staggering two-thirds of all government MPs hold ministerial portfolios.
 Currently, 68 MPs are ministers and 40 MPs are deputy ministers.